-Before jumping on the details let’s get back in time a bit for better
+Before jumping on the details, let’s get back in time for a better understanding of the Foundational Hand.

 History of the Foundational hand

-It was a fluent, cursive hand with fewer pen lifts than most of the historical scripts.
+It was a fluent, cursive hand with fewer pen lifts than most historical scripts.

-These letterforms have been used as the basis of many scripts including the modern Foundational hand.
+These letterforms have been the basis of many scripts, including the modern Foundational hand.

 Why is learning the Foundational Hand crucial for every calligrapher?

-Because of its clean geometric structure, these letterforms provide an excellent basis for understanding the formation of (other) minuscule alphabets.
+Because of their clean geometric structure, these letterforms provide an excellent basis for understanding the formation of (other) minuscule alphabets.

-That’s why a proper understanding of the letterforms of the Foundational hand will help you to write many other related scripts.
+That’s why a proper understanding of the Foundational hand’s letterforms will help you write many other related scripts.

-As Edward Johnoston said in his book – Writing & Illuminating & Lettering (1906) –
+As Edward Johnston said in his book – Writing & Illuminating & Lettering (1906) –

 If you want to learn more about the history of the Foundational hand, be sure to check out this article from theshapeofletters.com

-For the Foundational hand, you need a broad edge nib.
+For the Foundational hand, you need the basic calligraphy tools.

-There are a various number of sizes available; however, my picks are –
+There are various sizes available; however, my picks are –

 - no 3 (1.2mm)